kaylahrose/little-esty-shop/README.md

 # Little Esty Shop

-## Background and Description
+## Description

-"Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+"Little Esty Shop" is a group project that requires the team to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.

 ## Learning Goals
 - Practice designing a normalized database schema and defining model relationships